ankidroid/Anki-Android/.github/pull_request_template.md

 ## Checklist
 _Please, go through these checks before submitting the PR._

-- [ ] You have not changed whitespace unnecessarily (it makes diffs hard to read)
 - [ ] You have a descriptive commit message with a short title (first line, max 50 chars).
-- [ ] Your code follows the style of the project (e.g. never omit braces in `if` statements)
 - [ ] You have commented your code, particularly in hard-to-understand areas
 - [ ] You have performed a self-review of your own code
 - [ ] UI changes: include screenshots of all affected screens (in particular showing any new or changed strings)